MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-sql-tables.md

 # Create and alter SQL Server external tables

-Creates or alters an external SQL table in the database in which the command is executed.
+Creates or alters an SQL Server [external table](../query/schema-entities/externaltables.md) in the database in which the command is executed.

 ## Permissions